bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 #### Distinction: Statements with deep justifications and discussions

 #### Refactoring
-Throughout the course of my battleship project, I made a conscious effort to refactor my code at various intervals,
+Throughout the course of my battleship project, I made a conscious effort to refactor my code at various intervals, or to facilitate specific functionality.
+This was a key concern throughout the project, as I was initially unsure where this would fit in amongst various other tasks, such as fixing bugs and improving UI/UX elements

 Input function
 Setup cases
 Ui revisions
 Conversion to letter
+Acknowledge shot -> improved readabiltiy and better practice Main game function / select target / deploy ship -> Moved input out of function to make them pure.
+Went back and forth on the issue for a while